 He went back to design school, studied graphic design at SADI(Samsung Art & Design Institute), and continued his study at Parsons The New School for Design, in the MFA Design & Technology program.
 His MFA thesis project ‘Typography Insight’(http://typeinsight.org/) was featured by Fast Company, The Atlantic, Gizmodo, and ranked 2nd in the education category of the US App Store.
 With his interest in mobile app design and development, he wrote the book ‘도전! 아이폰 프로프래밍(iCan iPhone Programming)’ which became a best-selling iPhone programming book in 2011-2012 in Korea.

-Currently, in the Cognition design team for HoloLens and Windows Mixed Reality, he is leading the design effort for the ecosystem experience, including the open-source project Mixed Reality Toolkit(MRTK), Mixed Reality Design Labs(MRDL), Mixed Reality Academy, and Mixed Reality Dev Center.
+Since 2016, in the Mixed Reality design team for HoloLens and Windows Mixed Reality, he is leading the design effort for the ecosystem experience, including the open-source project Mixed Reality Toolkit(MRTK), Mixed Reality Design Labs(MRDL), Mixed Reality Academy, and Mixed Reality Dev Center.

 Story – My Journey From Engineer To Designer